AGulev/set_screen_position/README.md

   https://github.com/AGulev/set_screen_position/archive/master.zip

-First of all, we need to recalculate all coefficient when you change screen size, that why we need to add a few lines into render_script:
+First of all, we need to recalculate all coefficient when you change screen size, that why we need to add a few lines into `render_script`:

 ```lua
 -- require the module